objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ##### Constructing New Barscore Leaders

-First create a svg group that will be our container for all the elements.
+The first step is to create a svg group that will be our container for all DOM elements.
 This is convenient as we can assign a css class, 'beacon-leader' in this case, for applying styles conveniently.

 ```javascript